vitalics/blog/src/content/blog/11-ajv-ts.md

 And you may ask:

 - Why class is an abstract?
-- Because we don't need to allow create `SchemaBuilder` istance
+- Because we don't need to allow the creation of a `SchemaBuilder` instance
-- Why you need to define `Output` generic?
+- Why do you need to define `Output` generic?
 - Transformers! - my answer.
-- What is the `transformers`?
+- What are the `transformers`?

-Well, `transformers` - function which transform input or output result.
-It works as hooks before or after `safeParse` method.
+Well, `transformers` - a function that transforms input or output results.
+It works as hooks before or after the `safeParse` method.
-`parse` method use `safeParse` to not throw any errors
+The `parse` method uses `safeParse` to not throw any errors

 Let me show you an example: